BagritsevichStepan/kotlin-course/README.md

 The repository contains solutions to some tasks, which were solved during Kotlin Course at ITMO University.

 ## Tasks
++ [Crawler Full Stack App](https://github.com/BagritsevichStepan/crawler-full-stack-app) - Program does something.
+TODO.

+  *Technologies that were used: TODO*

 + [Wikipedia Statistics](https://github.com/BagritsevichStepan/kotlin-course/tree/main/wikipedia-statistics) - Program calculate statistics about the articles of the Russian Wikipedia

   *Technologies that were used: TODO*